endink/Mediapipe4u-plugin/README.md

 - [remove] :nauseated_face: Since this version, the 5.0.x version of UnrealEngine is no longer supported.
 Because 5.0.X requires VS 2019 and VS 2019 is no longer installed on my development PC.
 Sorry for that, but the older versions of the 5.0.x plugin are still available.

 # Known Issue:
-Google's new holistic task API doesn't support GPUs, so Android uses CPU inference, and Windows, as always, CPU inference.
+- Google's new holistic task API doesn't support GPUs, so Android uses CPU inference, and Windows, as always, CPU inference.
+- Sine Unreal Engine 5.4 , the 'OpenCV' engine built-in plugin no longer contains precompiled libraries (dll files), the first time of the engine launched, because M4U dependent on the 'OpenCV' plugin, the UE Editor will try to download the `OpenCV` source code over the internet and compile it, this process may take a long time, it feels like the UE loading is stuck at 75%, please be patient and wait it, for Chinese users, you may also need a VPN networking for that.

 ## Release Notes